SlapOS/slapos/documentation/source/rest.rst

 SlapOS master will support both XML and JSON formats for input and output.

-The Content Type header is required and responsible for format selection.
+The Accept header is required and responsible for format selection.

 Response status code
 --------------------